In the sprawling metropolis of ancient Rome, where emperors ruled and gladiators fought, the job market was as diverse as the empire itself.

 The role of the Food and Drink Taster, or Praegustator, was a position of surprising importance.

-On the one hand, the job was a matter of life and death, serving as the first line of defense against potential poisoning attempts aimed at emperors, generals, or other high-ranking officials.
+The job was a matter of life and death, serving as the first line of defense against potential poisoning attempts aimed at emperors, generals, or other high-ranking officials.

-On the other hand, it was a role fraught with personal risk, as the Praegustator was essentially a human shield, ingesting food and drink to ensure its safety before it reached the lips of someone more important.
+It was a role fraught with personal risk, as the Praegustator was essentially a human shield, ingesting food and drink to ensure its safety before it reached the lips of someone more important.

 In a society where political assassination was not uncommon, the Praegustator was both a guardian and a potential sacrificial lamb.